 What makes us unique

 All applications for the Ph.D. program must be submitted online through The Graduate School.
-Applications will be reviewed and voted on individually by the department's graduate faculty based on:
+Applications will be reviewed and assessed individually by the School of Hotel, Restaurant and Tourism’s graduate faculty based on the applicant's:

 - Promise of ability to adequately pursue advanced study and research

 - Identification of HRTM faculty member(s) willing to champion their application process.
 Please contact HRTM faculty whose research interests align with yours.
 Faculty bios can be found here.

 Assistantship and fellowships

 Assistantships and fellowships are awarded to graduate students on a competitive basis.
 A fellowship makes you a vital part of the college through teaching, research and other meaningful educational experiences.
 Stipend rates are competitive, tuition reductions are included and assistance is provided for research conferences.
 More information about assistantships can be found here.

 The Ph.D. in Hospitality Management is based on a four-year period of residential study following the completion of a master’s degree with an undergraduate or graduate degree in hospitality and tourism management or related fields.
 The Ph.D. program requires 60 credit hours.
 To complete the Ph.D. program, a student must successfully complete a qualifying exam, comprehensive exam, propose and complete a dissertation study, and successfully pass a final examination on the dissertation administered by the advisory committee.

 Do you have questions about the Ph.D. program in hospitality management?
 Fill out our form and the Ph.D. program director will call you!